-Net cash provided by (used in) operating activities includes net income and adjustments for non-cash expenses, changes in operating assets and liabilities, including balances related to the settlement and funding of client transactions, receivables from product sponsors, and accrued commission and advisory expenses due to our advisors.
+Net cash flows provided by operating activities include net income and adjustments for non-cash expenses, changes in operating assets and liabilities, including balances related to the settlement and funding of client transactions, receivables from product sponsors, and accrued commission and advisory expenses due to our advisors.
 Operating assets and liabilities that arise from the settlement and funding of transactions by our advisors' clients are the principal cause of changes to our net cash from operating activities and can fluctuate significantly from day to day and period to period depending on overall trends and clients' behaviors.

-The increase in cash flows provided by operating activities for the three months ended March 31, 2019 compared to the same period in 2018 was primarily attributable to an increase in net income, decrease in receivables from product sponsor, broker-dealers, and clearing organization, and an increase in draft payables and payables to broker-dealers and clearing organizations, due to the timing of payments made.
-These were offset by a decrease in payables to clients and an increase in advisor loans, due to the timing of payments.
+The increase in cash flows provided by operating activities for the nine months ended September 30, 2019 compared to the same period in 2018 was primarily attributable to an increase in net income and payables to clients due to the timing of payments made.
+These were partially offset by an increase in advisor loans and a decrease in drafts payable and income taxes payable.

-The increase in cash flows used in investing activities for the three months ended March 31, 2019 compared to the same period in 2018 was due to an increase in capital expenditures to support our technology projects.
+The increase in cash flows used in investing activities for the nine months ended September 30, 2019 compared to the same period in 2018 was due to an increase in capital expenditures to support our technology projects and our Allen & Company acquisition.

-The increase in cash flows used in financing activities for the three months ended March 31, 2019 compared to the same period in 2018 was primarily attributable to an increase in repurchases of our common stock.
+The increase in cash flows used in financing activities for the nine months ended September 30, 2019 compared to the same period in 2018 was primarily attributable to an increase in repurchases of our common stock.

-We believe that based on current levels of operations and anticipated growth, cash flow from operations, together with other available sources of funds, which include three uncommitted lines of credit available and the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement"), will be adequate to satisfy our working capital needs, the payment of all of our obligations, and the funding of anticipated capital expenditures for the foreseeable future.
+We believe that based on current levels of operations and anticipated growth, cash flow from operations, together with other available sources of funds, which include three uncommitted lines of credit, the revolving credit facility established through our senior secured credit agreement (the "Credit Agreement") and the revolving credit facility of LPL Financial, our registered broker-dealer subsidiary, will be adequate to satisfy our working capital needs, the payment of all of our obligations, and the funding of anticipated capital expenditures for the foreseeable future.
 In addition, we have certain capital adequacy requirements related to our registered broker-dealer subsidiary and bank trust subsidiary and have met all such requirements and expect to continue to do so for the foreseeable future.
 We regularly evaluate our existing indebtedness, including refinancing thereof, based on a number of factors, including our capital requirements, future prospects, contractual restrictions, the availability of refinancing on attractive terms, and general market conditions.